lwf/puppet-remote_file/README.md

   the proxy.
 * `proxy_password`: If using a proxy, the password to use to authenticate to the proxy.
+* `headers`: Hash containing extra HTTP headers (can be overriden by other conflicting parameters)

 ### Provider: ruby